unit8co/darts/_sources/README.rst.txt

 Install
 -------

-We recommend to first setup a clean python environment for your project with at least python 3.6 using your favorite tool (\ :raw-html-m2r:`<a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html" title="conda-env">conda</a>`\ , `venv <https://docs.python.org/3/library/venv.html>`_\ , `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ with or without `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_\ ).
+We recommend to first setup a clean Python environment for your project with at least Python 3.7 using your favorite tool (\ :raw-html-m2r:`<a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html" title="conda-env">conda</a>`\ , `venv <https://docs.python.org/3/library/venv.html>`_\ , `virtualenv <https://virtualenv.pypa.io/en/latest/>`_ with or without `virtualenvwrapper <https://virtualenvwrapper.readthedocs.io/en/latest/>`_\ ).

-Once your environment is setup you can install darts using pip:
+Once your environment is set up you can install darts using pip:

 .. code-block::

-   pip install 'u8darts[all]'
+   pip install darts

 For more detailed install instructions you can refer to our installation guide at the end of this page.